Visitors can view our archival materials in person by appointment, and select materials are available online.

 It is typically open Monday through Friday, 10:00 a.m. – 4:00 p.m.
 These hours are subject to change.

-To make an appointment, please contact Archivist Jordan Mitchell by email at firstname.lastname@example.org or by phone at (215) 573-2839.
+To make an appointment, please contact Director of Library Services & Operations Katie Rawson by email at firstname.lastname@example.org.

-Because portions of our collections are stored offsite, we ask that patrons contact the archivist two weeks in advance of a desired visit to discuss their research interests and schedule an appointment to use the Archives.
+Because portions of our collections are stored offsite, we ask that patrons contact us two weeks in advance of a desired visit to discuss their research interests and schedule an appointment to use the Archives.

 Please be advised that some materials may be subject to donor or University restrictions.
 Any restrictions and their implications for research will be addressed during initial communications with the archivist.